HSA Frequently Asked Questions (FAQ)

 • Leave the excess contributions in your HSA and pay the excise tax on the excess contributions when filing your Federal Income Tax Return for that year.
 The funds would remain in your HSA and then would be able to be counted as part of your next-year contributions.
 Next year you may want to consider contributing less than the annual limit to your HSA to take into account the excess contribution rollover.

-Questions on the HSA distribution request process may go to WEX at or at 800-284-8412.
+Questions regarding the HSA distribution request process may be directed to WEX at or at 800-284-8412.

 6. Are excess contributions subject to a penalty?